-The Motley Fool’s Stock Advisor service and Morningstar Premium are two affordable and easy to use investing services.
+The Motley Fool’s Stock Advisor service and Morningstar Premium are two affordable and easy-to-use investing services.
 While both services cater to a similar audience of long-term investors, they differ in a few important ways.

-Stock Advisor focuses primarily on identifying a small number of value stocks with high growth potential.
-Morningstar Premium offers analyst ratings for a huge number of stocks, but many of the platform’s best features are built around mutual fund investing.
+Stock Advisor focuses primarily on identifying a small number of stocks with high growth potential.
+Morningstar Premium offers analyst ratings and research reports for a huge number of stocks, but many of the platform’s best features are built around mutual fund investing.

-So, which of these services is right for you?
-In this article, we’ll take a closer look at how Stock Advisor and Morningstar Premium stack up and what types of investing styles they’re suitable for.
+So, which of these premium investment services is right for you?
+In this article, we’ll take a closer look at how Morningstar and Motley Fool Stock Advisor stack up and what types of investing styles they’re suitable for.

 About The Motley Fool Stock Advisor and Morningstar Premium

-Morningstar was founded in 1984 and has become one of the most respected investment analysis firms, especially when it comes to mutual fund research.
+Morningstar was founded in 1984 and has become one of the most widely respected investment research firms, especially when it comes to mutual fund research.
 A significant portion of the company’s business centers around helping investors make better, more informed decisions about managing their portfolios.
-Morningstar also has an asset management arm with more than $220 billion under management.
+Morningstar also has an asset management arm with more than $260 billion under management.

 Motley Fool vs. Morningstar: Similarities

-The main similarity between Stock Advisor and Morningstar Premium is that both services offer stock analysis.
-But, even that similarity only extends so far, because the way they go about analyzing stocks is very different.
-Stock Advisor offers in-depth research reports on a small number of stocks, whereas Morningstar’s analysis is broad and focuses on whether a stock is trading above or below its analysts’ price targets.
-You will find more detailed news articles with analysis in Morningstar, but most of these are available to free users and not just subscribers.
+The main similarity between The Motley Fool and Morningstar Premium is that both services offer stock analysis.
+However, even that similarity only extends so far, because the way they go about analyzing stocks is very different.

 Motley Fool vs. Morningstar: Differences

-Morningstar has a much wider scope, with analysis covering stocks, bonds, ETFs, and mutual funds.
-In fact, Morningstar is generally more concerned with mutual funds than with stocks, and much more so than most comparable stock-picking services.
+Morningstar has a much wider scope, with analysis covering stocks, bonds, exchange-traded funds (ETFs), and mutual funds.
+In fact, Morningstar is generally more concerned with mutual funds and ETFs than with stocks, and much more so than most comparable stock picking services.
 You’ll find that while Morningstar Premium includes stock rating lists, a lot of what you’re paying for with this platform are tools built around mutual fund discovery and analysis.

 The way that Stock Advisor and Morningstar present stock picks is extremely different.

 Stock Advisor is essentially a newsletter that arrives in your inbox once per month.
-The newsletter will contain a long research report that makes the case for why two companies, the newest picks, are undervalued and poised for growth.
+The newsletter will contain a long research report that makes the case for why two companies, the newest stock recommendations, are poised for growth.
 In the newsletter, you’ll also get brief updates on all the other picks in the Stock Advisor portfolio and advice on removing old picks from the portfolio as needed.
 The service also keeps a ranked list of the top 10 stocks already in the portfolio that Motley Fool analysts believe are worth doubling up on.

 Morningstar Premium doesn’t have an ongoing portfolio, but rather maintains lists of stocks that are valued below what the company’s analysts believe they’re worth.
 These lists are updated on a daily basis, and while they typically don’t turnover in less than a few weeks, there are many more stock picks at any given time than you’ll find in the Stock Advisor portfolio.

 Importantly, Morningstar has multiple different lists of stocks worth your attention.
 These include 5-star-rated stocks, undervalued wide moat stocks, and more.
 This is good in that you can decide what types of stocks you want to invest in.
 On the other hand, since you’re dealing with hundreds of potential recommendations, you’re left to do your own research to figure out which stocks are the best bet.

 Analysis and Discovery Tools